OliverHennhoefer/unquad/docs/paper/paper.md

 The requirement of uncertainty quantification for AI systems has become increasingly important.
 In the context of anomaly detection applications, this directly translates to controlling Type I (False Positive) error rates without compromising the statistical power of the applied detection procedure.
 Conformal Anomaly Detection [@Laxhammar2010] emerges as a promising approach for providing respective statistical guarantees by calibrating a given detector model.
 Instead of relying on anomaly scores and arbitrarily set thresholds, this approach converts the anomaly scores to statistically valid $p$-values that can then be adjusted by statistical methods that control the False Discovery Rate (FDR) [@Benjamini1995] within a set of tested instances [@Bates2023].

-The Python library `unquad` is an open-source software package that provides a range of tools to enable conformal inference [@Papadopoulos2002; @Vovk2005; @Lei2012] for one-class classification [@Petsche1994].
+The Python library `nonconform` is an open-source software package that provides a range of tools to enable conformal inference [@Papadopoulos2002; @Vovk2005; @Lei2012] for one-class classification [@Petsche1994].
 The library computes classical and weighted conformal $p$-values [@Jin2023] using different conformalization strategies that make them suitable for application even in low-data regimes [@Hennhofer2024].
 The library integrates with the majority of `pyod` anomaly detection models [@Zhao2019; @Zhao2024].

 # Statement of Need